 The electronic resources described below are good starting points for researching laws and regulations from multiple jurisdictions on a wide variety of subjects.
 Universal Resources cover all, or almost all, national jurisdictions worldwide -- or, in the case of Global Regulation, all national jurisdictions which provide free electronic access to their official gazettes.
 Regional Resources provide online access to laws governing selected subjects for countries within a geographic region.

 The following resources cover national jurisdictions throughout the world.
 Use The Foreign Law Guide, GlobaLex, the Library of Congress's Guide to Law Online, and the World Legal Information Institute to obtain background information about a jurisdiction's legal system and to identify its primary sources of law.
 These resources also provide citations and/or direct links to a selection of each jurisdiction's most significant laws.
-Use Global Regulation to search by keyword in English for laws in 90 jurisdictions which provide free online access to their official gazettes and/or national legislative databases.
+Use Global Regulation to search by keyword in English for laws in 95 jurisdictions which provide free online access to their official gazettes and/or national legislative databases.

 - The Foreign Law Guide